vangapandukundan/Threat-Detection-in-Cyber-Security-Using-AI/README.md

 - Model robustness is tested against noisy or adversarial examples to check resilience.
 - Scalability and deployment feasibility of the best model are discussed based on memory usage and inference time.

-## Step 8: Hyperparameter Tuning For Best Model
+## Step 8: Hyperparameter Turning For Best Model

 - We fine-tune the model’s settings—called hyperparameters—to help it learn better and make smarter predictions.
 - Hyperparameters helps the model learn better patterns from attack data, leading to higher accuracy in detecting cyber threats.